Alxruc/3partition-tetris/README.md

 - In the first line you write your integers.
 The amount of integers should be divisible by 3

-- In the second line you add your T. In the 3-PARTITION Problem you check if we can split our integers into groups of 3, so that all equal T.
+- In the second line you add your T. In the 3-PARTITION Problem you check if we can split our integers into groups of 3, so that all equal T. **Your T should be divisible by 4**

 Demo levels are in the partitionLevels folder